openstack/openstack-manuals/doc/networking-guide/source/adv-config-rbac.rst

    Deleted rbac_policy: e45e6917-3f3f-4835-ad54-d12c9151541d

-If that project has ports or networks with the QoS policy applied to them, the server will not delete the RBAC policy from being deleted until the QoS policy is no longer in use:
+If that project has ports or networks with the QoS policy applied to them, the server will not delete the RBAC policy until the QoS policy is no longer in use:

 .. code-block:: console